fkbeys/fkbeys/README.md

 .Net, PL-Sql, React and React Native

-  Hi, I'm Fethullah Kaya, a passionate self-taught software developer.
+  Hi, I'm Fethullah Kaya, a passionate software developer.

 🔭 I’m currently working on various projects using .NET, PL-SQL, React and React Native.
 🌱 I’m always excited to learn and implement new technologies.